Frequently Asked Questions

 Discovery Days – Discovery Days is an early childhood program at the Longmont Museum that encourages children ages 2 to 6 and their parents/caregivers to engage together in educational, hands-on art, music and movement activities.

-TNT!
-(Thursday Night Teens) – TNT! is a brand new, free, weekly drop-in program dedicated to teenagers who want to explore their creative selves!
+Teen Craft & Create Club – TNT! is a brand new, free, weekly drop-in program dedicated to teenagers who want to explore their creative selves!

 School & Teacher Programs – Discover the history of Longmont, learn the ways of the Plains Indians, or play “curator” during the Longmont Museum’s school tours and programs.